-- 77. Fit the piano wire into the hole in the MDF aerial block. - Hint: Grip the piano wire with a pair of plyers to push it into the hole.
+76. Cut off the surplus piano wire (Not the white aerial wire) and fit the piano wire into the hole in the MDF aerial block.

+Hint: Grip the piano wire with a pair of pliers to push it into the hole.